gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 - `apollo-datasource`: Base class of Apollo DataSource.
 - `graphql`: GraphQL core library, should be installed side by side with `apollo-server-express` as a peer dependency.

 For SSR code, we are using the following packages.
-They are listed in `devDependencies` section of `package.json` because they get built and embedded inside the SSR bundles.
+They are listed in the `devDependencies` section of `package.json` because they get built and embedded inside the SSR bundles.

 - `@gourmet/preset-react`: A preset of React build tools and runtime helpers.
 - `@gourmet/group-react-apollo`: A group of sub-packages that enables Apollo GraphQL support in your project.
 See below for more information.